KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

     https://codeforces.com/problemset/problem/1715/B
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

-12. ## Linear Diophantine Equations
-   Given three integers a, b, c representing a linear equation of the form : ax + by = c.
+12. ## Linear Diophantine Equations For existence of solution of ax+by=c Given three integers a, b, c representing a linear equation of the form : ax + by = c.
 Determine if the equation has a solution such that x and y are both integral values.

       Find GCD of a and b